gsauthof/dracut-sshd/README.md

 This [Dracut][dracut] module (dracut-sshd) integrates the [OpenSSH][ossh] sshd into the [initramfs][iramfs].
-It allows for remote unlocking of a fully encrypted root filesystem and remote access to the Dracut emergency shell (i.e. early user space).
+It allows for remote unlocking of a fully encrypted root filesystem and remote access to the Dracut emergency shell (i.e. early userspace).

 2018, Georg Sauthoff <mail@gms.tf>, GPLv3+